 Attendance policy

 We expect that you attend each of our course meetings in person.
-However, if something comes up, please let us know and we can make arrangements for you to make up your absence.
-Unfortunately, we can’t offer remote attendance via Zoom this quarter, but we are happy to send you a class recap (and we will of course post all relevant materials and slides on Canvas).
+However, if something comes up, please let us know.
+Unfortunately, we can’t offer remote attendance via Zoom this quarter.
+We will post all relevant materials and slides on Canvas.

 And of course, your health is the top priority, so if you are sick or have ANY potential symptoms of COVID-19, flu, RSV, a cold, etc., please email us (when you can) and stay home and rest!